About This Site

 My name is Glenn Groulx, the curator of this sharing space.
 Over the past five years, this blog has been acting as an archive for earlier work, and as a platform for showcasing new directions of learning and application in education.
-It serves as a portfolio for current professional activities, learning projects, previous academic work as well as an overview of workplace skills I have developed as an ESL instructor, an adult literacy educator, essential skills for the workplace and employ-ability skills.
+It serves as a portfolio for current and past professional activities, learning projects, previous academic work as well as an overview of workplace skills I have developed as an ESL instructor, an adult literacy educator, essential skills for the workplace and employ-ability skills.

 Current Academic and Professional Interests:

 (2018): adult basic education; Canadian Adult Reading Assessment (CARA); designing courses with Moodle; Structure of Intellect (SOI); brain gym, and developing foundations adult literacy programs.

 (2017): Quantified Self; facilitator of ESL (English as a Second Language); Curriculum Developer, TOWES Invigilator and Facilitator, Essential Skills Assessment and Training, employment transitions, computer skills development, Literacy advocacy; hiking and personal fitness

 (2014) edu-blogging, facilitating autonomous, self-regulated learning, immigration issues, settlement and integration, e-learning, ESL (English as a Second Language), protean careers, transformations, and liminal change, life-work balance, career development; lifespan transitions, personal blogging, and community development.

 I have been applying my experience as a blogger to creating a reflective learning blog, a blog intended to discuss issues and demonstrate the use of blogs for adult educators and adult learners.
 It is also intended for ESL instructors and learners seeking to find out more on how to use blogs.
 More recently, I want to introduce topics and resource links related to settlement for newcomers.